 The future of letter deliveries

 Royal Mail plays a vital role in connecting the nation with its one-price-goes-anywhere service.
-The law requires Royal Mail to deliver to all 32 million addresses in the UK six days a week.
+The law, as defined by the Universal Service Obligation, requires Royal Mail to collect and deliver to all addresses in the UK six days a week.

-But with the rise of email and digital communications, we are sending fewer and fewer letters and addresses now receive just four letters a week on average.
+But with the rise of email and digital communications, we are sending fewer letters, and addresses now receive just four letters a week on average.
 Change is needed to make the postal service more efficient while protecting choice of price, speed and reliability for people across all corners of the UK.

 Our challenge